Agenda 2024

 Meagan Morey, Blazing Star

 11:25 - 11:45 a.m.
-Integrating Stakeholder Perspectives - the Grassland Learning and Knowledge Hub
+Integrating Stakeholder Perspectives - Future Grassland Learning and Knowledge Collaboration

 Dr. John K. Pattison-Williams, University of Alberta/Pattison Consulting

-Talk summary: This presentation will explore the various work done with stakeholders as part of the NGI, North American perspectives and link together with the forthcoming Grassland Learning and Knowledge Hub.
+Talk summary: This presentation will explore the various work done with stakeholders as part of the National Grassland Inventory (NGI), provide North American perspectives and link together with forthcoming grassland learning initiatives.

 11:45 - 12 p.m.
 Panel Q&A with speakers